-Volkswagen Polo review - Reliability and Safety
+Volkswagen Polo - Reliability and safety

-VW Polo chalks up an impressive Euro NCAP score, with additional safety tech on the options list
+The Volkswagen Polo chalks up an impressive Euro NCAP score, with additional safety tech on the options list

 In this review

-- 2Engines, performance and driveThe Polo is safe and comfortable rather than fun on the road, but the 1.0 TSI turbo petrol is a cracker
+- 2Engines, performance and driveThe Volkswagen Polo is safe and comfortable rather than fun on the road, but the 1.0 TSI turbo petrol is a cracker

 - 3MPG, CO2 and Running CostsFrugal three-cylinder petrol engines help keep Volkswagen Polo running costs down